HoracioSoldman/batch-processing-on-aws/README.md

 The initialisation DAGs (`init_?_*_dag`) are interdependent.
 In essence, each DAG wait the success run of its predecessor before starting its tasks.
 For instance, `init_1_spark_emr_dag` will not be started until `init_0_ingestionto_s3_dag` is complete successfully.
-In order to trigger these DAGs, please enable the 4 of them _simultaneously_.
+In order to trigger these DAGs, please enable the 4 of them _SIMULTANEOUSLY_.

 The processor DAGs (`proc_?_*_dag`) on the other hand, needs to be started individually.
 __It is necessary to wait for 4 initialisation DAGs to complete before starting the processor ones__.